linslin/laravel-coffee-cache/readme.md

 [![Total Downloads](https://poser.pugx.org/linslin/laravel-coffee-cache/downloads)](https://packagist.org/packages/linslin/laravel-coffee-cache)
 [![License](https://poser.pugx.org/linslin/laravel-coffee-cache/license)](https://packagist.org/packages/linslin/laravel-coffee-cache)

-File based lever out view cache for **Laravel 4.x, 5.x 6.x and 7.x** .
+Store based lever out view cache for **Laravel 4.x, 5.x 6.x and 7.x** .
 This cache hook in before composer autoload and Laravel bootstrapping.
 It will push your application into light speed.
 By default, all GET-Requests will be cached.

 It's a coffee cache.
 You can drink more coffee instead of spending time to optimize your application or server